kssuraaj28/.vim/README.md

 During initialization, the script will check whether the necessary prerequisites are present on the system, and installs any that are missing and easy to install.

-This configuration has been tested on a fresh install of Arch Linux, Debian and WSL2 on Windows, and does seem to work.
+This configuration has been tested on a fresh install of Arch Linux, Debian, MacOS, and even WSL2 on Windows, and does seem to work.

 ## Getting it running
 There are multiple ways you can use this repository (wow!).